 |For the first time he is looking into the crater that changed his life.
 Ground is unstable ash.|

 The road ahead, across the mountains of Chiapas, was one of our most difficult ever.
 Civil war had prevailed in that jungle state in recent years.
 It was still simmering, so there were a few military checkpoints.
 We drove about 100 miles of tight turns down to 10 mph, 5 mph behind some trucks.
 The road rose to 6000 feet, with visibility down to 50 feet in clouds.
-We passed many small Indian men trudging uphill like oxen, each with a giant load of firewood on his back and a tumpline taut on his forehead.
+Police stopped us once, but only to politely advise us not to pass a truck again on those tight curves, even at our 15 kph (10 mph).
+We passed many small Indian men trudging uphill like oxen, each with a giant load of firewood on his back tethered with a tumpline taut on his forehead.
 Sometimes it was a woman with a large load plus a baby on her back.
 I was reminded of Markham's Man with a Hoe, from high school.
-It's a beautiful, profound, prophetic poem - see it in books or click on: Man With A Hoe
+It's a beautiful, profound, prophetic poem - see it in books or click: Man With A Hoe

 We entered Tuxtla Gutierrez after dark, its modern center a profound contrast to the primitive scenes behind us.
 All upscale accommodations were sold out for a convention, but about 9 PM we found a room in a very modest hotel.